What is UV?

 You may be a network engineer just starting to dabble with network automation and Python, and looking at scripts to make your life easier or you may be a network engineer well versed in pip and virtual environments.

-Either way, you will eventually want to share your scripts.
+Either way, you will eventually want to share your scripts so they can be used by others.

 A challenging aspect of sharing your scripts is building the execution environment (the required version of Python and the virtual environment with the required modules), particularly if you use third party modules like netmiko, nornir, jinja2, suzieq, pandas, etc.